ZogopZ/2048/README.md

 # Gameplay

-The user can use the arrows on the keyboard or swipes on a mobile device to move the game tiles towards any direction.
-The goal is to add up game tiles of the same value and eventually reach the number 2048.
-Each time two game tiles 'collide' with each other their values are checked.
+The user can utilize the arrows on the keyboard or swipe on a mobile device to move the game tiles towards any direction.
+The goal is to add up the game tiles of the same value and eventually reach the number 2048.
+Each time the user moves the game board towards a direction the values of neighboring tiles are checked.
 If the two values are identical, the tiles are merged to one and the value is multiplied by 2.
-Whenever the player manages to complete a move and move at least one tile of the board, a random 2 or 4 is generated and placed on a random empty spot.
+Whenever the player manages to move at least one tile in the canvas (or merge two values into one), a random 2 or 4 is generated and placed on a random empty spot.
 The random number generator is disable in case no movement is registered.
-The game can be restart at any time using the `New Game` button on the top right corner.
+The game can be restarted at any time using the `New Game` button on the top right corner.

 # Game over

-When the games reaches a point where the user succeeds to generate the number 2048, the game is over and a message is displayed.
-The game is also over when the user reaches a point where there aren't any moves left, namely the game board is full and there aren't any neighboring tiles to merge.
+At the time the game reaches a point when the user succeeds to generate the number 2048, the game is over and a message is displayed.
+The game is also over when the user reaches a point when there aren't any moves left, namely the game board is full and there aren't any neighboring tiles to merge.
 On a game over occurrence the game board freezes and becomes unresponsive.
 At this time no ```keydown``` events are captured.
 Then the aforementioned message is displayed and the user can choose to start a new game by clicking either the `New Game` button or the center of the game board where another button is presented.
 Finally the application reinitializes the game board with two random numbers.

 # Algorithm and animations

 On a key press or swipe, the game board is automatically mapped to an ```array```.
 All direction key event captures are eventually treated as a left game board slide.
 Then according to the pressed direction the ```array``` is remapped to follow the sliding rules.
-This was an implementation choice in order easily check for errors during the process and write understandable and effective code.
+This was an implementation choice in order to easily check for errors during the process and write understandable and effective code.
 The animations are treated the same way.
 An ```array``` is being used to map the game state before the `keydown` event .
 Each element of the array contains an object with the number that moved and its weight.
-The weight defines the positions that the number moved along the direction key axis.
+The number of positions that a game tile moves along the direction key axis is stored as the ```weight``` variable.
+This ```variable``` can be assigned values -1, 0, 1, 2, 3.

+- A tile that moved -1 or 0 positions means that it could not move either because it was a zero number or because another tile blocked its path.
+- A tile that moved 1, 2 or 3 position means that it managed to move or merge.

 The user can turn off the animations by pressing ```d``` on the keyboard and re-enable them using the same key.